7 Huge Event Planning Trends Spotted at MPI WEC 2018

-Professionals often attend industry events to improve their craft and network with peers.
+Professionals often attend industry events to improve their craft, get updates on the latest event planning trends, and network with peers.

 But for an event planner, it’s also an opportunity to “borrow” (read: steal) creative ideas for their next event.